-This summer we remodeled our house.
+This summer we remodeled our essay writing services house.
 As I watched the architect, contractors, and workmen plan and bring in materials and tools, I realized that building a house is like writing.
 It’s like writing in a way that the Greeks realized thousands of years ago, but that is relevant today.
 In my area of study, rhetoric, there are five principles that guide the process of writing: invention, arrangement, style, memory, and delivery.
 Not surprisingly, those five principles also relate to building a house and the Greeks even used a house as an example for one of them—memory.
 I’ve found these principles to be useful in creating just about everything from baking a cake to writing a novel.

 First, invention—we have to have an idea of what we want to write.
 As a writer, I often see scenes in my head that I want to have in my story, I hear bits of dialogue, I have a sense of the characters’ personalities or what they do.
 These bits and pieces add up to the beginning of a story, but in the form they’re in, they don’t quite achieve a story.